 In their own words, the Union has created a fair, benevolent, and just society for all of its member nations.
 Benevolent as they may present themselves, and despite how noble the original intentions could’ve been at the time of its foundation, the Union is not without its history of problems and criticism.

-Many of its detractors denounce the sterile stagnation and cultural dilution it has caused all across the globe, specially in recent times, when it’s borderline excessive practices have caused erstwhile noble traditions and customs to fade away.
+Many of its detractors denounce the sterile stagnation and cultural dilution that the Union has caused all across the globe — especially in recent times, when its borderline excessive practices and decrees have caused erstwhile noble traditions and customs to fade away all across the globe.

-Corruption, the obliteration of national sovereignty, and the undermining of some of its member nations to further the agendas of higher spheres of power is another hard point of contention for those that do not support the Union.
+Corruption, the obliteration of national sovereignty at a global scale, and the undermining of some of its member nations to further the agendas of higher spheres of power is another hard point of contention espoused by those that do not support the Union.

 While the sheer majority of Orbis’ nations are now part of the Union, some nations still remain independent and completely unaffiliated with this major global power, such as the Nation of Vaifen, the Republic of Svarzfal, and Haufast.
-Despite being founded under pillars of peace, the Union is not without a strong military arm comparable to that of the Svarzfal Republic.
+Despite being founded under pillars of peace, the Union possesses a strong military force comparable to that of the mighty Svarzfal Republic, the largest non-Union nation in Orbis.

 Being the largest force on the planet, the Union was naturally present when the Nasivern first made contact with the humans of Orbis, inviting cooperation with the self-proclaimed “Heirs of Sin” with open arms.

-Conspiracy theorists have had plenty of material to work with when it comes to the Union, nearly a century’s worth of material, to be precise.
-From the way certain unfavorable circumstances aligned themselves in such a way for some nations that they had no choice but to ‘pledge’ themselves to the Union in order to avert total collapse, political undermining with plausible deniability in the name of democracy, and many more — such as one based around the theory that perhaps, the Union orchestrated the events and manufactured the context that sparked the conflict between the Svarzfal Republic and the Nation of Vaifen three decades ago so as to bring down Vaifen into its grasp.
+Conspiracy theorists have never had a shortage of material to work with when it comes to the Union.
+From the way certain unfavorable circumstances aligned themselves in such a way that some nations had no choice but to ‘pledge’ themselves to the Union in order to avert total collapse, an extensive record of political undermining with plausible deniability in the name of democracy, and many other dubious actions, the list is rather extensive.

-Some speculate over who really rules and exerts power in the Union.
-Rumors of alleged groups and organizations pulling strings from the shadows have greatly proliferated over the course of the Union’s history and whether these hypothesized groups were in fact, behind the cruel wars that led to the foundation of the Union in the first place.
+Speculation over who really rules and exerts power in the Union is commonplace.
+Rumors of certain groups and organizations allegedly pulling strings from the shadows have greatly proliferated over the course of the Union’s history — some would even claim that these groups may have been in fact behind the cruel wars that led to the foundation of the Union in the first place.

 So far, none of these theories have been proven.

-The original intentions for the Union may have been noble, but after almost a century, those ideals may have been lost in the way, and the Union ended up growing into an anamorphic and grotesque form that deviates from its original intention.
+The original dreams and intentions that the Union was founded upon may have been noble, but after almost a century, those ideals have been lost in the way, and the now gargantuan Union is an anamorphic entity far from what it was intended to be a century ago.